DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ### IndividualPred\_KKD\_InputFile.py
 This script is a variant of _IndividualPred\_KKD\_runId.py_ that takes the input file name, instead of the runId.
 Be cautious if your database contains more than one run from the same file; the runId is better suited as a unique identifier.
 Output is identical to _IndividualPred\_KKD\_runId.py_.
+This script also requires _ChromoList.csv_, _ChromoInDelList.csv_, and _File3.csv_ in the running directory (provided in the _/querytools_ directory along with pymongo scripts).

 Collection and table names are specified in lines 9-10, as described above.